They say…

 templebrewhouse.com/brewery

-Long claiming to be “London’s most central brewery”, it was a lively participant in the local scene under the guidance of longstanding head brewer Vanesa de Blas.
+Long claiming to be ‘London’s most central brewery’, it was a lively participant in the local brewing scene under the guidance of longstanding head brewer Vanesa de Blas.

-Vanesa is now based at a sister brewpub the Cambridge Brew but, as this has a smaller kit, she regularly visits London to brew longer runs.
+By now, Vanesa was based at a sister brewpub the Cambridge Brew House but, as this had a smaller kit, she regularly visited London to brew longer runs.
 In August 2022, the Essex Street brand was dropped with all beers appearing under the Temple Brew House name.

 More London brewers